Sourced in Bali

 Volcanic Stone (Paras)

 Paras is a pale grey-to-beige volcanic andesite quarried in several locations across Bali, most notably in the Kediri and Tabanan regions.
-It is a soft stone by geological standards, Mohs hardness 5–6, compared to granite at 6–7, which is precisely what makes it suitable for hand carving.
+It is a soft stone by geological standards, Mohs hardness 5 to 6, compared to granite at 6 to 7, which is precisely what makes it suitable for hand carving.
 The detailed relief work seen on Balinese temple architecture is almost universally executed in Paras.

 The stone carving team works exclusively with hand tools: chisels, mallets and scrapers of varying profiles.
 No CNC.
 The result is surface texture that CNC cannot replicate, the slight irregularity of hand-worked stone that catches raking light differently across a wall or basin surface.
-Standard lead time for carved stone pieces is 3–4 weeks within a broader production run.
+Standard lead time for carved stone pieces is 3 to 4 weeks within a broader production run.

-Weight is the primary logistical consideration for Paras stone: a 50 cm side table typically weighs 35–45 kg; a 60 cm basin, 40–60 kg.
+Weight is the primary logistical consideration for Paras stone: a 50 cm side table typically weighs 35 to 45 kg; a 60 cm basin, 40 to 60 kg.
 Structural floor loading must be confirmed before specifying stone furniture in upper-floor applications.
-All stone pieces are sealed with a penetrating silicone sealer before shipping; resealing is recommended every 2–3 years depending on climate exposure.
+All stone pieces are sealed with a penetrating silicone sealer before shipping; resealing is recommended every 2 to 3 years depending on climate exposure.

 - Basins & sinks